HunorMarton/svg-tutorial/src/content/svg/arc.md

 </div>

-To complicate things even further, if we set the horizontal and vertical radiuses to two different values then we end up with an arc of an ellipse.
+To complicate things even further, if we set the horizontal and vertical radiuses to two different values then we end up with an arc of an ellipse (`70, 40`).
 Again, the same start and end points, and this also has 4 different variations.

 <div class="grid-200">